 I always have nuts around to snack on.
 Not only are they a great source of protein, but they taste great, too.
 My favorite nut is the cashew.
 It’s so flavorful on its own, why would you add anything more to it?

 One summer night we were invited my friend’s house for dinner.
 The hostess offered up some delicious appetizers including these delicious rosemary roasted cashews.
-My hubby and I could not stop snacking on them!
-Who knew you could make cashews even better?
+My family and I could not stop snacking on them!

 Ingredients you will need